maptv/maptv.github.io/dec/date/index.md

 # Month

-Dec dates can also be modified to display Dec month numbers and [POSIX day of the month (dotm) numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=day%20of%20the%20month%20as%20a%20decimal%20number%20%5B01%2C31%5D).
+Dec dates can also be modified to display Dec month numbers and [POSIX day-of-month (dom) numbers](https://pubs.opengroup.org/onlinepubs/007904875/utilities/date.html#:~:text=day%20of%20the%20month%20as%20a%20decimal%20number%20%5B01%2C31%5D).
-The current Dec dotm date is
+The current Dec dom date is
 <span class="yellow">${decoYear}</span>+<span class="cyan">${monthNumber}</span>+<span class="magenta">${dotm}</span>.
-Dec dotm dates represent each month with the last doty of the previous month because POSIX dotm numbers are one-based.
-For [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering#:~:text=a%20way%20of%20numbering%20in%20which%20the%20initial%20element%20of%20a%20sequence%20is%20assigned%20the%20index%C2%A00) dotm numbers, we represent each month with its first doty:
+Dec dom dates represent each month with the last doy of the previous month because POSIX dom numbers are one-based.
+For [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering#:~:text=a%20way%20of%20numbering%20in%20which%20the%20initial%20element%20of%20a%20sequence%20is%20assigned%20the%20index%C2%A00) dom numbers, we represent each month with its first doy:
 <span class="yellow">${decoYear}</span>+<span class="cyan">${monthNumber0}</span>+<span class="magenta">${dotm0}</span>.

-Dec dotm dates replace the doty <span class="cyan">d</span> from Dec dates with
+Dec dom dates replace the doy <span class="cyan">d</span> from Dec dates with
 <span class="cyan">d</span>-<span class="magenta">m</span>+<span class="magenta">m</span>.
 We evaluate the subtraction to get
 <span class="cyan">d</span>-<span class="magenta">m</span>, the Dec
 month number, but not the addition, so we can see
-<span class="magenta">m</span>, the dotm number.
-If we combine the dotm
+<span class="magenta">m</span>, the dom number.
+If we combine the dom
-and dotw patterns above, we can create hybrid Dec dates:
+and dow patterns above, we can create hybrid Dec dates:
 <span class="yellow">${decoYear}</span>+<span class="cyan">${monthNumber -
 dotw}</span>+<span class="magenta">${dotm}</span>+<span class="azul">${dotw}</span>,
 where <span class="cyan">${monthNumber - dotw}</span> is
 <span class="cyan">d</span>-<span class="magenta">m</span>-<span class="azul">w</span>,
-the doty of the last Sunday before the beginning of the month.
+the doy of the last Sunday before the beginning of the month.

 We can obtain Dec month numbers using only a pair of hands🤲by counting index☝️and ring💍fingers as 30 days and other fingers as 31 days.
-For zero-based dotm numbers, we start counting from 0.
-For one-based dotm numbers, we start counting from -1, as shown in the image below.
+For zero-based dom numbers, we start counting from 0.
+For one-based dom numbers, we start counting from -1, as shown in the image below.
 To spread 12 months across 10 fingers, the first and last fingers each represent 2 months.